guoc/excerptor/README.md

 ### No lock-in format.

 * Excerpt file format is plain text.
 * Excerptor links contain all information to locate excerpts.
 It is possible to find your excerpts by following the information in an excerpt link itself.
+Even if the PDF files are missing, the excerpt text could be extracted from the excerpt link per se.

-  A typical excerptor link is as follows (The part in square brackets may be repeated and delimited by "-").
+  A typical excerpt link is as follows (The part in square brackets may be repeated and delimited by "-").
   ```
-  excerptor://FilePathOrDEVONthinkUUID:PercentEncodingExcerptText:[pPageNumber_ExcerptTextLocation_ExcerptTextLength]
+  excerptor://{FilePathOrDEVONthinkUUID}:{ExcerptText}:[p{PageNumber}_{ExcerptTextLocation}_{ExcerptTextLength}]
   ```
+  See Wiki page [Excerpt Link Format](https://github.com/guoc/excerptor/wiki/Excerpt-Link-Format) for details.

 ### Fully customizable